DavidMendozaMartinez/AndroidDevChallenge-Jetpack-Compose-Week-3-Americas/README.md

 ⛔️ DEPRECATED.
 This repo is no longer being maintained.

 Template repository for the Jetpack Compose [#AndroidDevChallenge](https://developer.android.com/dev-challenge).
-January 2023.
+March 2021.

 ## Getting started
 Copy this repository by pressing the "Use this template" button in Github.